 Solar panels transfer energy to the batteries during daylight and sunny hours.
 These batteries can hold that energy and use it during the night or when the sun cannot provide enough power for your needs alone.
 Solar energy can be stored in these batteries for one to five days before the battery loses its charge.

 4 – Excess Energy Equals Electric Company Credit

 Some solar storage systems provide the option for transmitting excess energy back into the electrical grid for credit from the electric company.
 Imagine getting an electric bill where they pay you money!

 5 – Solar Storage Systems Are a Green Alternative to Backup Generators

-In recent years weather-related events have resulted in massive outages in Texas, Florida, and areas along the West Coast.
+In recent years weather-related events have resulted in massive outages in North Carolina, Florida, and areas along the West Coast.
 Severe heat can cause the energy demand to exceed the supply causing a need for rolling blackouts during peak usage.
 In addition, snow and ice storms, severe thunderstorms, and weather-related events such as hurricanes can damage the electrical grid causing outages that can last days or weeks.
 With a solar storage system, you can maintain your power independently of the grid, allowing you to maintain power without using additional fuel.
 During a widespread natural disaster, generators and the diesel fuel needed to power them may be expensive and difficult (if not impossible) to find.
 A solar storage system allows you to maintain energy independence during these challenging events.

 Is a Solar Storage System Installation Right for You?